-The Buckfire Law Firm represents accident victims under a “contingency fee agreement.”
-This allows victims and their families to get the possible legal representation without paying any legal fee unless there is a settlement.
+Our drunk driving accident lawyers represent accident victims under a “contingency fee agreement.”
+This allows victims and their families to get a top-rated drunk driving accident lawyer without paying any legal fee unless there is a settlement.
 We even pay all of the case costs and expenses for you.

-Our fee does not get paid until the settlement check is received from the insurance company.
+Our fee does not get paid until you receive the settlement check from the insurance company.

-To get started on your case immediately, call the Buckfire Law firm to speak with an experienced and skilled attorney.
+Start your case immediately and call the Buckfire Law firm to speak with an experienced and skilled attorney.

 We will answer all of your questions, assist you with your insurance paperwork, and begin our investigation.